 Neglecting your own health.

+The tenth horsekeeping winter mistake that horse owners make is neglecting your own health.
 Most of us are responsible horse people who put equine health in front of our own.
 But remember, if you’re not healthy, you won’t be able to care for your horse.
 When tending to your horsekeeping tasks this winter, stay warm, stay safe and stay healthy because there’s someone counting on you every day.